Catholic Charities assistance programs Orange County Florida area.

-Emergency Family Services, referrals, and guidance are provided by the Central Regional Catholic Charity Offices.
+Emergency Family Services, referrals, and guidance are provided by the Central Florida Regional Catholic Charity Offices, with a main center in Orlando.
 Some short term financial assistance may be provided while an individual receives case management, which can help with long term financial stability.

-Some of the Emergency Services provided, which will be by appointment, include access to the Semoran Food Pantry, case management, financial assistance for bills, and referrals to area providers and non-profits.
+Some of the Emergency Services provided in Orange, Seminole, and Osceola County, which will be by appointment, include access to the Semoran Food Pantry, case management, financial assistance for bills, and referrals to area providers as well as non-profits.
+There are other resources offered by the Catholic Charity churches in Orange County as well, as listed below.
 The demand for their services has increased due to the recent weak economic environment.